cubicool/mbew/README.md

 # MBEW

-MBEW (pronounced "imbue") is a robust, API-rich C library for encoding and decoding WebM data.
-It's also the word "WebM" backwards.
+MBEW (pronounced "imbue") is a robust, API-rich C library for decoding WebM data.
+It's also the word "WebM" backwards. **Support for encoding** is underway (I have a working local branch that needs to be cleaned up before being made public).

 # Table Of Contents